MarcoPolo483/PubSec-Info-Assistant-by-Copilot/INTERNATIONAL-DEPLOYMENT-GUIDE.md

 **Status**: ✅ **CERTIFIED FOR INTERNATIONAL PRODUCTION DEPLOYMENT**

-**Summary**: PubSec Information Assistant meets all technical, compliance, and operational requirements for international government and public sector deployment.
+**Summary**: EVA Domain Assistant 2.0 meets all technical, compliance, and operational requirements for international government and public sector deployment.
 The system has been validated through:

 - ✅ 154 comprehensive tests (85.32% coverage)
 - ✅ Zero critical security vulnerabilities